Wawer massacre: Background

 Nazi Germany invaded and occupied Poland in September 1939.
 From the start, the war against Poland was intended to be the fulfilment of a plan described by Adolf Hitler in his book Mein Kampf.
 The main gist of the plan was for all of Eastern Europe to become part of a Greater Germany, the German Lebensraum ("living space").

 On the evening of 26 December, two known Polish criminals, Marian Prasuła and Stanisław Dąbek, killed two German non-commissioned officers from Baubataillon 538.
 After learning of it, the acting commander of the Ordnungspolizei in Warsaw, colonel Max Daume ordered an immediate reprisal, consisting of a series of arrests of random Polish males, aged 16 to 70, found in the region where the killings occurred (in Wawer and the neighboring Anin villages).

 Massacre

 After a kangaroo court presided over by Major General Friedrich Wilhelm Wenzel, 114 of the 120 people arrested - who had no knowledge of the recent killings, many of whom were roused from their beds - were sentenced to death.
 They were not given the opportunity to plead their case.
 Of the 114, one managed to escape, 7 were shot but not killed and managed to escape later, and 107 were shot dead.
 The dead included one professional military officer, one journalist, two Polish-American citizens and a 12-year-old boy.
+34 victims were under the age of 18.
 Both Jews and Christians were massacred along with some Russians.
 Some of the executed were not locals, but merely visiting their families for Christmas.